Alberto Hemsi: 1913-1919: Conservatorio di Musica Giuseppe Verdi

+While studying in Milan, Hemsi was conscripted into the Italian Army following Italy's entrance into World War One and was wounded during the Tenth Battle of the Isonzo.
+He suffered significant and permanent damage to the muscle in his right arm, which prevented him from pursuing his goal of a career as a pianist.
+He became captain at the end of the war.

 1919-1957: Ethnomusicology and integration of Jewish melodies

+After returning from Italy to his homeland, Alberto Hemsi taught theory, piano and choral singing in Smyrna.
+In 1924, he accepted a position as an interpreter at the Italian consulate on the island of Rhodes.
+There, he met his wife, Myriam, and in 1927, the pair joined his extended family in Egypt, where he worked as the musical director and conductor of the choir at the Eliyahu Hanavi Synagogue in Alexandria.

-After returning from Italy to his homeland, Hemsi followed in the folkloric footsteps of Bartók and Constantin Brăiloiu.
-He focuses on the Hispano-Judeaic traditional music of his ancestors.
-The traditional Hispano-Judeaic melodies were transmitted orally for generations by the women of the communities and infused with the medieval Spanish literature.
-Hemsi proceeded to dedicate more than 17 years of his life to collect traditional chants throughout the former Ottoman Empire, particularly in Smyrne, Salonica or Thessaloniki, Rhodes, Istanbul, and Alexandria.
+During this period, Hemsi began to follow in the folkloric footsteps of Bartók and Constantin Brăiloiu.
+He sought to collect the Hispano-Judeaic traditional music of his ancestors, which had been transmitted orally for generations by the women of the communities and infused with medieval Spanish literature.
+Hemsi proceeded to dedicate more than 17 years of his life to collecting traditional chants throughout the former Ottoman Empire, particularly in Smyrne, Salonica or Thessaloniki, Rhodes, Istanbul, and Alexandria.

 At the end of these travels, Hemsi wrote out harmonizations for piano of sixty traditional melodies.
 This work was the first of the ten books known as "Coplas Sefardies."

 Harmonization of the traditional Sephardic chants proved to be a challenge since the harmonization of monodic modal chants is not possible in a tonal sense.
 Hemsi did not wish to alter the traditional melodies nor utilise modern harmonic techniques of the epoch.

 In addition to the Coplas Sefardies, Hemsi composed numerous other works for a variety of ensembles including orchestra, string quintets, choir, cello, and piano.
 He drew inspiration equally from liturgical music of the synagogue as well as music from Egypt, Turkey, and Greece.